sorin-ionescu/prezto/modules/tmux/README.md

 Authors
 -------

-*The authors of this plugin should be contacted via the github bug tracker.*
+*The authors of this module should be contacted via the github bug tracker.*

  - [Sorin Ionescu](/sorin-ionescu)
  - [Colin Hebert](/ColinHebert)